muhammed-v/Facial-Expression-Recognition-using-CNNs/README.md

 ### Other instructions
 - `sample-images` folder contains the sample images for emotion detection
 - `screenshots` and `model-training-logs.txt`folder contain the required screenshots of training logs, validation results, and final performance metrics.
+- `emotion-model-training.py` is used for model training.
+After training, detection_model.h5 and detection_model.json are created.
+- `emotion-detector.py` is used to run the emotion detection software.
 - `web-app-version` folder contains the web app for uploading images and predicting the emotions within them.
-- web-app-version/static folder contains the stylesheet for the web app -->"templates" folder contains the html files.
+- web-app-version/static folder contains the stylesheet for the web app.
-  -->"uploads" folder stores the uploaded images and the processed images formed after emotion detection.
-  --> `python app.py` to run the web application
-- pip install keras
-- pip3 install --upgrade tensorflow
-- pip install pillow
-- pip install scipy
-- pip install scikit-learn matplotlib seaborn
-->
-->
-->`web-app-version` folder contains the web app for uploading images and predicting the emotions within them.
-  -->"static" folder contains the stylesheet for the web app -->"templates" folder contains the html files.
+- web-app-version/templates folder contains the html files.
-  -->"uploads" folder stores the uploaded images and the processed images formed after emotion detection.
+- web-app-version/uploads folder stores the uploaded images and the processed images formed after emotion detection.
-  --> `python app.py` to run the web application
+- `python app.py` to run the web application

-->`emotion-model-training.py` is used for model training.
-After training, detection_model.h5 and detection_model.json are created.
-->`emotion-detector.py` is used to run the emotion detection software.